 You sound like me.
-At 38, I too am feeling the pains of hard landings from jumping/sports injuries in high school and college.
+At 38, I, too, am feeling the pains of hard landings from jumping/sports injuries in high school and college.
 Fitting fitness into your schedule is the dilemma I see.
-It is tough after long hours to find a gym and workout.
-If possible, you should do something prior to going to work - I think pre-work would be the best time to fit workouts into your day (even if it means 45-60 minutes of less sleep).
+It is tough after long hours to find a gym and work out.
+If possible, you should do something prior to going to work.
+I think pre-work would be the best time to fit workouts into your day (even if it means 45-60 minutes of less sleep).

 Here is a plan for long days:

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.

 Want to Learn More About Military Life?